edgelesssys/constellation/docs/docs/workflows/storage.md

 :::caution

-Storage is not yet implemented for AWS.
+Storage isn't yet implemented for AWS.
 If you require this feature, [let us know](https://github.com/edgelesssys/constellation/issues/new?assignees=&labels=&template=feature_request.md)!

 Other CSI drivers that are compatible with K8s on AWS can be used.